Where are they now? - Jon Anderson

 Anderson: Well, where I go and work and record in a studio with other musicians and that kind of thing.

-Anderson has a 17-date tour of north-east North America 14 Mar-24 Apr 2014.
+Anderson had a 17-date tour of north-east North America 14 Mar-24 Apr 2014.
 These are solo shows, except for 2 dates (8-9 Apr) with the Paul Green Rock Academy in Woodstock, NY, playing the music of Yes.
 In an early Apr 2014 interview, Anderson described his solo touring: "I think I stick to the same set.
 Because it's like a play, it's like a little theater thing, where I talk about certain songs, certain people I met in my travels, and I sing the songs so there's a build up to another part of the show".
 Anderson also has plans for a tour with his new band, Inventioning: see above for details.
+He plays with the School of Rock St. Louis on 16 Aug.

 Anderson played four solo shows in Texas